 Our crew will meet each other in Amsterdam, Netherlands and move into their new home, the Gulden Leeuw.
 Parents are invited to meet with our faculty, mariner crew and school leadership team, while students will attend orientation, sail training and safety preparation sessions.
 Students will assist our mariner crew and faculty with final ship preparations before our grand departure.
-Everyone will have time to explore this beautiful canal city.
 Students and families will have the opportunity to independently explore this beautiful and historic canal city.

-The 2016-2017 itinerary is an exciting one that offers our crew the opportunity to visit 17 ports on 4 continents.
+The 2018-2019 itinerary is an exciting one that offers our crew the opportunity to visit 22 ports on 3 continents!
 We will explore some of the world's most interesting cultures and natural settings in Europe, the Mediterranean, Africa, the Caribbean and South America.

-The year will begin on September 6, 2016 in Amsterdam, The Netherlands and finish with our grand arrival in Lunenburg, Nova Scotia, Canada on May 21, 2017 and graduation on May 22, 2017.
+The year will begin on September 4th, 2018 in Amsterdam, the Netherlands and finish with our grand return on May 24th, 2019.
+Graduation will take place on May 25th, 2019.

 Amsterdam, The Netherlands |

 Porto is the second largest city in Portugal and is best known for its cobbled streets, stunning bridges and production of delicious port wine.
 As part of our port program, students will tour a port cellar and while they won’t be drinking any Port (rules are rules) students will sample a taste of Fado, a musical genre that originates from Lisbon and can be traced back to the 1820s.
 Students will also enjoy a walking tour of the old city and time to explore the famous Ribeira district, filled with buzzing restaurants, shops and cafes.